-Coach Kent Bottenfield begins his fourth season leading the Palm Beach Atlantic baseball program and sixth overall in 2016-17 after being promoted to head coach during mid-season in 2012.
+Coach Kent Bottenfield begins his fifth season leading the Palm Beach Atlantic baseball program and sixth overall in 2016-17 after being promoted to head coach during mid-season in 2012.

 In 2013 the 'Fish totaled 28 wins, which marked the highest total for the program since officially joining the NCAA ranks in 2008.
 The ‘Fish were also the only team in the country to earn a weekend series victory over the University of Tampa who would go on to win the NCAA Division II national championship.
 Coach Bottenfield was honored following the season by being named the Independent Collegiate Athletic Association (ICAA) Coach of the Year.

 Under the tutelage of Bottenfield, senior pitcher Nic Kovacs would go on to earn All-Region accolades by numerous postseason publications and media outlets as well as being named the ICAA Pitcher of the Year.
 Junior catcher Joel Buchko earned NCCAA All-American first-team honors while also taking home ICAA Player of the Year honors for his good work behind the plate and with the bat.
 Freshman Sean Visconti was part of an impressive recruiting class by Bottenfield and his staff as Visconti earned ICAA Freshman of the Year accolades.

 Bottenfield officially took the reins of the PBA program following the passing of former head coach and Major League Baseball Hall-of-Famer Gary Carter, who passed away Feb.
 16, 2012 after a nine-month battle with brain cancer.

-Bottenfield has a diverse background in baseball, playing in the professional ranks for 16 seasons (1986-2001) including 10 years at the major league level.
+Bottenfield has a diverse background in baseball, playing in the professional ranks for 16 seasons (1986-2001) including nine years at the major league level.
 His experience as a major league pitcher has been a tremendous benefit to the Sailfish pitching staff, while managing the day-to-day operations of the program.